Parliament of the French Community

-The Parliament of the French Community (Parlement de la Communauté française /fr/; PCF) is the legislative assembly of the French Community of Belgium, based in the Royal Quarter of Brussels.
-It consists of all 75 members of the Walloon Parliament except German-speaking members (currently two) who are substituted by French-speaking members from the same party, and 19 members elected by the French linguistic group of the Parliament of the Brussels-Capital Region within the former body.
+The Parliament of the French Community (Parlement de la Communauté française /fr/; PCF) is the legislative assembly of the French Community of Belgium, located in the Royal Quarter of Brussels.
+It consists of all 75 members of the Parliament of Wallonia except German-speaking members (currently two) who are substituted by French-speaking members from the same party, and 19 members elected by the French linguistic group of the Parliament of the Brussels-Capital Region within the former body.
 These members are elected for a term of five years.

 The current president of the Parliament of the French Community is Benoît Dispa (LE).

 Bureau

 The Bureau of Parliament has been composed as follows: